List of New York Giants first-round draft picks

 Lawrence Taylor is one of three Giants first-round draft picks to be voted into the Pro Football Hall of Fame.

 The New York Giants are a National Football League (NFL) franchise founded in the 1925 season, the NFL's sixth.
 Eleven years later, the league introduced the NFL Draft after team owners voted on it in 1935.
 The intention of the draft was to make the NFL more competitive, as a few stronger teams, including the Giants, had an advantage in signing young players because they were able to offer higher salaries and an opportunity to compete for championships.
-Since that first draft, the Giants have selected 86 players in the first round.
+Since that first draft, the Giants have selected 88 players in the first round.
 The team's first-round pick in the inaugural NFL Draft was Art Lewis, a tackle from Ohio University; he was the 9th overall selection.
-In the most recent draft, held in 2025, the Giants chose Penn State defensive end Abdul Carter and Ole Miss quarterback Jaxson Dart.
+In the most recent draft, held in 2026, the Giants chose Ohio State linebacker Arvell Reese and University of Miami offensive tackle Francis Mauigoa.

 Officially known as the "NFL Annual Player Selection Meeting", but more often called the NFL Draft, the event is the NFL's primary mechanism for distributing newly professional players finished with their college football careers to its teams.
 The draft order is determined based on the previous season's standings; the teams with the worst win–loss records receive the earliest picks.
 Teams that qualified for the NFL playoffs select after non-qualifiers, and their order depends on how far they advanced.
 The final two selections in the first round are reserved for the Super Bowl runner-up and champion.
 Draft picks are tradable, and players or other picks can be acquired with them.